-- (I) Eligibility for the Level 2 process is determined based upon the type and size of the interconnection resource as well as the voltage of the utility line and the location of and the type of utility line at the point of interconnection.
-An interconnection customer may determine whether the interconnection resource is eligible for the Level 2 process by requesting a pre-application report pursuant to subparagraph 3853(a)(IV). - (II) For certified inverter-based systems, the size limit of the interconnection resource varies according to the voltage of the utility line at the proposed point of interconnection.
+- (I) Eligibility for the Level 2 Process is determined based upon the type and size of the interconnection resource as well as the voltage of the utility line and the location of and the type of utility line at the point of interconnection.
+An interconnection customer may determine whether the interconnection resource is eligible for the Level 2 Process by requesting a pre-application report pursuant to subparagraph 3853(a)(IV). - (II) For certified inverter-based systems, the size limit of the interconnection resource varies according to the voltage of the utility line at the proposed point of interconnection.

-Certified inverter-based interconnection resource facilities located within 2.5 electrical circuit miles of a substation and on a mainline are eligible for the Level 2 process under the higher thresholds pursuant to this rule 3855.
+Certified inverter-based interconnection resource facilities located within 2.5 electrical circuit miles of a substation and on a mainline are eligible for the Level 2 Process under the higher thresholds pursuant to this rule 3855.
 The utilities should define "mainline" in their interconnection tariff.

-Level 2 Process Eligibility for Inverter-Based Systems kW and MW are AC
+Level 2 Process Eligibility for Inverter-Based Systems

 Line Voltage Eligibility Regardless of Location Eligibility Meeting Location Requirements (Mainline and Substation)

 < 5 kV ≤ 500 kW ≤ 500 kW

 ≥ 5 kV and < 15 kV ≤ 2 MW ≤ 3 MW

 ≥ 15 kV and < 30 kV ≤ 3 MW ≤ 4 MW

 ≥ 30 kV and < 69 kV ≤ 4 MW ≤ 5 MW

-- (III) All synchronous and induction facilities must be no larger than 2 MW AC to be eligible for the Level 2 process, regardless of location. - (IV) In addition to the size threshold, the DER must satisfy the codes, standards, and certification requirements specified in certain of these interconnection rules. - (V) The technical screens shall not preclude the utility from utilizing tools that perform screening functions using different methodology given that the analysis is aimed at preventing the same voltage, thermal and protection limitations as the initial and supplemental review screens under paragraph 3855(d). - (b) Initial review.
-Within 15 business days after the utility notifies the interconnection customer it has received a complete interconnection request, the utility shall perform an initial review using the screens set forth below, shall notify the interconnection customer of the results, and include with the notification copies of the analysis and data underlying the utility's determinations under the following. - (I) The proposed interconnection resource's point of interconnection must be on a portion of the utility's distribution system that is subject to the utility's tariffs.
+- (III) All synchronous and induction facilities must be no larger than 2 MW AC to be eligible for the Level 2 Process, regardless of location. - (IV) In addition to the size threshold, the interconnection resource must meet the codes, standards, and certification requirements specified in certain of these interconnection rules. - (V) A utility may utilize tools that perform screening functions using different methodology from that set out in paragraph 3855(d) as long as the analysis is aimed at preventing the same voltage, thermal and protection limitations specified under rule 3855 and otherwise complies with these rules. - (b) Initial review.
+Within 15 business days after the utility notifies the interconnection customer it has received a complete interconnection request, the utility shall perform an initial review using the screens set forth below, shall notify the interconnection customer of the results, and include with the notification copies of the analysis and data underlying the utility's determinations under the following: - (I) The proposed interconnection resource's point of interconnection must be on a portion of the utility's distribution system that is subject to the utility's tariffs.
 Proposed interconnection resources on highly seasonal circuits shall also be subject to the supplemental review pursuant to paragraph 3855(d).